In This Article

 The book ‘Alcoholics Anonymous’ is known by AA members as ‘The Big Book.’
 It is the textbook for the original 12-step recovery program known by the same name.

-Although Al-Anon’s roots are based in AA, there is not a big book for Al-Anon.
+Although Al-Anon’s roots are based in AA, there is no big book for Al-Anon.